mrdatawolf/NewWorld/README.md

 A standalone web service allowing users to see trade data from participating Space Engineers (SE) Servers.
 The goal is to display data to help a user smartly position themselves in their choosen SE Server's markets.
 Whether the user is running their own trades or are simply looking to maximze their profits; this system will help them understand the market forces in play and give guidance on the setting up the best trade positions.

+## This site is built on
+1. PHP 7.4
+2. Laravel 8
+3. Python 3.8
+4. Tailwinds CSS
+5. Livewire
+6. Sanctum
+7. Jetstream

 ##Development setup Quick Start (for local development and testing)
 1. It is now built on laravel 8 so get that running. (see [Laravel](https://laravel.com/docs/8.x#your-first-laravel-project) for instalation instructions)
 2. Do composer update